-Once the Surrogate determines that the Respondent is in need of a Guardian, a Decree and/or Decision and Letters of Guardianship of the Person and/or Property and in applicable cases, Standby Guardianship and Alternate Standby Guardianship are issued by the Court.
+Once the Surrogate determines that the Respondent needs a Guardian, a Decree and/or Decision and Letters of Guardianship of the Person and/or Property and in applicable cases, Standby Guardianship and Alternate Standby Guardianship are issued by the Court.
 Letters of Guardianship continue in full force and effect for the duration of the Respondent's life.
+The actual printed Letters may expire, and the Guardian would just have to obtain recent Letters.
 The Guardian also has the authority to make all decisions with respect to the medical and dental needs of the Respondent and in cases where the Respondent is intellectually disabled, end-of life decisions for the Respondent.
 In cases where Letter of Guardianship of the Property are issued, any funds of the Respondent that come into the Property Guardian's hands must be deposited immediately in an interest-bearing account in the bank and branch designated by the Surrogate's Court.
 The Guardianship account is held jointly with the Chief Clerk of the Surrogate's Courts and the Property Guardian and all checks for deposit must be submitted to the Guardianship Department for endorsement.
 The Property Guardian is not permitted to act alone.
 In order for the Property Guardian to withdraw funds from the Guardianship account, a withdrawal application must be filed with the Surrogate's Court.